Item |

 Within seven days of the results of the draw, applicants who successfully drew a tag can choose to electronically return their tag.
 Hunters with tags can also turn them back in up to one day prior to the start of the season.
 In this case, they will retain their bonus points and gain one for this year’s application.

-As previously stated, applicants who drew a tag can return their deer, elk or antelope tags up until one day prior to their hunt starting.
+As previously stated, applicants who drew a tag can return their tags up until one day prior to their hunt starting.
 If the tag is not accepted by an alternate, it will be listed randomly on the first come, first served list and be up for potential purchase.
-In 2025, in order to purchase a resident returned tag, you must be a resident of Nevada.
+In order to purchase a resident returned tag, you must be a resident of Nevada.
 A nonresident of Nevada can only purchase a tag that was originally drawn and returned by a nonresident.

 Nevada should be considered a long-term goal for drawing bighorn sheep and mountain goat tags.
-The key to drawing a tag is to continue to apply.
+The key to drawing a tag is to keep applying.
 Applying in Nevada is a cost/value analysis.
-It is expensive for a nonresident to buy the license, apply and build points year after year.
+It is expensive for a nonresident to buy the license, apply, and build points year after year.
 The odds that you will ever draw a bighorn sheep or mountain goat license is extremely poor, but if you decide to apply for other species in Nevada, you should also consider applying for bighorn sheep and mountain goat.
 Remember that the draw is a random bonus point draw., Your odds of drawing increase with more bonus points, but every applicant has the opportunity to draw.

-Nevada’s desert bighorn sheep population is shrinking due to a combination of drought, localized disease die-offs and habitat degradation.
-This trend is on par with other western states.
+Nevada’s desert bighorn sheep population has declined slightly in recent years due to a combination of drought, localized disease die-offs, and habitat degradation.
+This trend is on par with other Western states.
 That’s the bad news.
-The good news is that Nevada still offers more desert bighorn sheep tags than any other state and anyone hoping to draw a tag and hunt desert sheep should be applying in Nevada.
-The draw odds are extremely tough, but for the lucky applicants who draw a tag, the trophy potential and harvest success rates are typically high.
+The good news is that Nevada still offers more desert bighorn sheep tags than any other state, and anyone hoping to draw a tag and hunt desert sheep should be applying in Nevada.
+The draw odds are extremely tough, but for the lucky applicants who draw a tag, the trophy potential and harvest success rates are high.
 As you scroll down through the tables below, you will see the best options for trophy caliber rams.

-In 2025, nonresidents will have 13 different hunts/units that they can choose from.
+In 2026, nonresidents will have 12 different hunts/units that they can choose from, with a total of 16 nonresident ram licenses.
 The best units in terms of trophy potential are 205, 243, 253, and 263.
-Units 268 and 183/153 can also produce better than average rams.
+Units 268 and 183/153 can also produce better-than-average rams.
 Overall, the highest hurdle is drawing a tag, but if you are buying a hunting license to apply and build points for other species, you should also plan to apply for desert bighorn sheep in Nevada.

 Applicants can apply for both desert and California bighorn sheep in Nevada.
-In 2025, nonresidents have four hunts/units that they can choose from.
-Those units are 032, 034, 035, and 068.
+In 2026, nonresidents have four hunts/units to choose from.
+Those units are 032, 034, 035, and 068 early.
 Units 035 and 068 have the best trophy potential, but any of the units can produce a 160”+ ram.
-The odds of drawing a California bighorn tag are steep with only one tag in for each of those four units being allocated to nonresidents.
+The odds of drawing a California bighorn tag are steep, with only one tag in for each of those four units being allocated to nonresidents.
 As noted, I still think it’s worth applying to have a chance in the draw.
 You never truly know when you might be the lucky applicant who draws one of these highly coveted tags.

-Nonresidents cannot apply for Rocky Mountain bighorn sheep in Nevada while residents can apply for all three bighorn sheep species.
-Residents have two units that they can choose from: Units 102 and 115.
+Nonresidents cannot apply for Rocky Mountain bighorn sheep in Nevada, while residents can apply for all three bighorn sheep species.
+Residents have three units that they can choose from: Units 091, 102, and 115.
 Out of those units, 102 is the better option and should be your first choice.
-As noted, residents should plan to apply for Rocky Mountain bighorn sheep in 2025.
+As noted, residents should plan to apply for Rocky Mountain bighorn sheep in 2026.
 The odds are extremely low, but for the minimal fee, it’s worth applying and having a chance in the draw.

 *There are no tags available for nonresidents for Rocky Mountain bighorn sheep.

 Nevada introduced mountain goats in the 1960s into the Ruby and East Humboldt ranges.
-The current estimate is approximately 350 goats between those two ranges with Unit 102 having the larger population.
-For many years, there weren’t any nonresident tags available in the draw, but last year Nevada offered one nonresident tag in Unit 102.
-Going into this draw for 2025, there will once again be one tag available in Unit 102 for nonresidents to apply for.
-Trophy potential is generally good and a record book billy is feasible.
-Mountain goat hunting in Nevada is physically demanding as it is throughout most mountain goat ranges.
-The lucky applicants who draw tags should plan on backpack hunting in rough, high elevation terrain.
-Along with bighorn sheep species that applicants can apply for, I believe applicants should apply for mountain goats in Nevada.
+The current estimate is approximately 430 goats between three Units, 101, 102, and 103.
+Unit 102 has the larger population.
+For many years, there weren’t any nonresident tags available in the draw, but last year, Nevada offered one nonresident tag in Unit 102.
+Going into this draw for 2026, there will once again be one tag available in Unit 102 for nonresidents to apply for.
+Trophy potential is generally good, and a record book billy is feasible.
+Mountain goat hunting in Nevada is physically demanding, as it is throughout most mountain goat ranges.
+The lucky applicants who draw tags should plan on backpack hunting in rough, high-elevation terrain.
+Along with the bighorn sheep species that applicants can apply for, I believe applicants should apply for mountain goats in Nevada.
 The odds are low, but for the minimal application fee, I think it’s worth applying.

 *Unit 102 offered nonresidents one tag in 2024 and will offer one tag again in 2025.
 The nonresident odds with 0 points was < .01%, with 10 points it was .06%, .26% with 20 points and .50% with 28 points.